5th Street/Independence Hall station: History

+20th century

 The station opened August 3, 1908 as part of the first extension of the Philadelphia Rapid Transit Company's Market Street Subway.
 The line had originally opened a year earlier between 69th Street and 15th Street station.

 The station was expanded in the 1950s along with the creation of the Independence Mall, and was last rehabilitated in 1974 in preparation for the United States Bicentennial.
 Elevators were installed in 2010, making the station accessible under the Americans with Disabilities Act.

+21st century

 In July 2016, the city approved designs to rehabilitate the station, including new signage and lighting, rebuilt staircases and headhouses, as well as new artwork.
 The project began fall 2018 and it is scheduled for completion in fall 2020, coming in at an estimated total cost of $19.5 million.
 During the construction project, trains were bypassing the station.

 Station layout

 The station has two side platforms with separate fare control on either side.
 5th Street is the only station on the line in Center City that does not have a mezzanine crossover between the two platforms.